Policy Priorities

 Open Space Act (“PLPA”) Implementation

-MLTC continues to monitor implementation of An Act Preserving Open Space in the Commonwealth (the "Open Space Act", formerly known as PLPA), which took effect in February 2023.
-Under the law implementing regulations were supposed to be promulgated by August 2024, but as of September 16, 2025, they have yet to be issued.
-EEA has offered three rounds of public comment period on draft regulations to implement the law.
-MLTC coordinated a group comment letter in January 2025, which can be viewed here.
+MLTC continues to advocate for effective implementation of An Act Preserving Open Space in the Commonwealth (the "Open Space Act", formerly known as PLPA), which took effect in February 2023.
+Under the law implementing regulations were supposed to be promulgated by August 2024, but they have yet to be issued, despite EEA having wrapped up three rounds of public comment on draft regulations in spring 2025.
+On March 6, Dot McGlincy from MACC and Robb Johnson from MLTC were joined by Senator Jamie Eldridge in a meeting with Undersecretary Stephanie Cooper and other EEA staff, where we underlined the public interest in timely promulgation of the regulations.
+Though officials were unable to commit to a precise timeline, they assured us the regulations would be in full force before bill-filing for the next legislative session begins in December 2026.
 See our second comment letter from March 2025 here.
 The state’s Open Space Act webpage provides a variety of important resources on the Open Space Act, including a Tracker with information submitted about proposed Article 97 actions, and list of Article 97 change-of-use petitions that passed in the 2023-2024 legislative session.

 Regulatory Changes for Energy Facilities Siting